This blog may contain affiliate links. Read our disclosure policy for more info.

 There are several hotels to choose from for your stay in Campbell River.

 If you’re on a budget, I recommend Above Tide Motel.
 The rooms here offer large private balconies with either mountain or ocean views.
-The Motel is located under a 10-minute walk from the center of Campbell River and you can book a room with a full kitchen if you wish to cook.
+The Motel is located within a 10-minute walk from the center of Campbell River and you can book a room with a full kitchen if you wish to cook.
 Rooms here average about $100 CAD per night.

 The Anchor Inn and Suites is a popular option with couples as it is located directly on the beach and every room has a private terrace with ocean views.
 There’s also an indoor heated pool and hot tub to relax in after a day of exploring.
 This hotel is located just a 2-minute drive from downtown Campbell River.
 A room here averages $145 CAD a night.